<SPC 260 Introduction to New Media>

 Hugo Liu, “Social Network Profiles as Taste Performances “

-Wednesday, April 20.
-Ethnographies of Virtual Community (Continued); Online Identity (meet in Carnegie computer lab).
+Thursday, April 18.
+Ethnographies of Virtual Community (Continued); Online Identity (meet in computer lab).

 David Bell, “Researching Cybercultures” in An Introduction to Cyberculture Routledge, 2001.
 (On Blackboard)